Lydia Avery Coonley: Biography

 Coonley married Henry Augustus Ward, who owned the world's largest meteor collection, on March 18, 1897.
-Coonley was involved in helping grow his collection.
+Coonley was involved in helping enlarge his collection.
 After his death following a car accident in 1906, she worked to sell the collection, known as the Ward-Coonley collection, to various museums.
-In 1911, Coonley sold her home in Chicago and moved to Hillside.
+In 1911, Coonley sold her home in Chicago and moved to her summer home named "Hillside," a country estate located in Wyoming, New York.

 Coonley started a summer school in 1914 for young artists, operating it out of her home.
 She also hosted plays at her home.
 She was also a patron to the arts.
 She was the sponsor for the Free Library in Wyoming, New York.

 Coonley lost two of her children in 1920 and continued to deal with depression during the last years of her life.

 Coonley died in her son's home, in Chicago, on February 26, 1924.
 Her funeral was held in Graceland Chapel, Chicago, on February 28, 1924.
 The great social reformer and peace activist Jane Addams gave the eulogy.
 She was buried in Graceland Cemetery.

 Writing

 Coonley started writing for the Home and Farm in 1878, using the pseudonym, Lois Catesby.
 Coonley released a book of her poems, Under the Pines and Other Verses in 1895.
 The Chicago Tribune wrote that the book contained "charming sentiment on love and nature and the divinity of everyday life."
 The Weekly Wisconsin called Under the Pines "rather above the average."
-In 1896, she wrote the lyrics for Our Flag With the Stars and Stripes and in 1897, she collaborated with several others to created Singing Verses for Children.
+In 1896, she wrote the lyrics for "Our Flag With the Stars and Stripes" and in 1897, she collaborated with several others to created Singing Verses for Children.
 Singing Verses for Children included poetry, illustrations and music.
 The Tennessean called the book one of the "most attractive of the new volumes published at the holiday season for the delight of young people."